How US Companies Can Use PPP Loans & the CARES Act to Survive

 As we’ve seen, this means two key things for finance teams.
 First, make the money you have last longer.
 That means cutting costs, re-negotiating with suppliers, and adjusting team budgets.

 But second, take advantage of new programs and schemes that put more cash in the bank account.
 The United States government has put exceptional measures in place to support struggling businesses.

 Start with the obvious - a PPP loan might be just what you need.
 But also talk to your CPA, revisit your tax filings (with them), and see if there aren’t other creative (and legal) steps you can take.

 We’re all hoping for a fast recovery.
 Any cash injection you receive now may be the difference maker.

 More crisis management for finance teams

-CFO Connect is a global community of finance leaders.
-We host regular meetups in Europe and the U.S., have a private Slack channel for CFOs, and produce helpful content on our blog.
+CFO Connect is a global community of modern finance leaders.
+We host regular meetups in Europe and the U.S., have a private Slack group for CFOs, and produce helpful content on our blog.
 Join Us!